x070712-png/average_squares/docs/index.rst

 average_squares documentation
 =============================

-This project provides functions for computing weighted averages of squares and converting lists of numeric strings into numbers
+This project provides functions for computing weighted averages of squares and converting lists of numeric strings into numbers.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+content/average-squares-docs